 - 3.2.1.
 A list of all input and sensed variables shall be provided and the working range of these defined. - 3.2.2.
 A list of all output variables which are controlled by "The System" shall be provided and an indication given, in each case, of whether the control is direct or via another vehicle system.
-The range of control (paragraph 2.-78. of this annex) exercised on each such variable shall be defined. - 3.2.3.
-Limits defining the boundaries of functional operation (paragraph 2.89. of this annex) shall be stated where appropriate to system performance. - 3.3.
+The range of control (paragraph 2.8.) exercised on each such variable shall be defined. - 3.2.3.
+Limits defining the boundaries of functional operation (paragraph 2.9.) shall be stated where appropriate to system performance. - 3.3.
 System layout and schematics - 3.3.1.
 Inventory of components.